-Wisconsin's hazardous waste regulations require several types of hazardous waste generators to report to the Department of Natural Resources every year on their regulated waste activities.
-The report, which covers activity during the previous calendar year, is generally available in mid-January and must be submitted to the DNR by March 1 each year.
-The report is completed and submitted through an online reporting system.
+Wisconsin's hazardous waste regulations require several types of hazardous waste generators to report to the Department of Natural Resources every year on regulated waste activities.
+The report, which covers activity during the previous calendar year, is completed and submitted through an online reporting system and due March 1.

 A facility must submit an annual report if, during the report year, the facility did any of the following: